tuxology/tracevizlab/labs/101-analyze-system-trace-in-tracecompass/README.md

-## Trace Navigation in Trace Compass
+## Analyze System Trace in Trace Compass

-In this lab, you will learn to open a trace in Trace Compass and navigate the various views available.
-We will see in future labs what each of those views mean and what we can make of it.
+In this lab, you will learn to open a system trace in Trace Compass and navigate the various views available.
+We will look at a simple system trace when running the `wget` command and see what kind of information we can get from it.

 *Pre-requisites*: Have Trace Compass installed and opened.
 You can follow the [Installing TraceCompass](../006-installing-tracecompass) lab or read the [TraceCompass web site](http://tracecompass.org) for more information.
 You also need a trace to open.
 You can take the trace you did in the [Record a kernel trace](../003-record-kernel-trace-lttng) lab or take the trace from the tutorial's archive.